-Caplan and Earnest LLC is one of Boulder’s leading firms in the area of estate planning.
+Caplan & Earnest is one of Boulder’s leading firms in the area of estate planning.
 Since the founding of the firm in 1969, estate planning, probate and trust administration have been a significant part of the firm’s practice.
 We represent families and individuals with regard to all of their estate planning needs, including business succession planning for family-owned businesses, asset protection planning, disability and end-of-life matters.
 Our clients are located throughout Colorado but are primarily concentrated in Boulder County, the City and County of Broomfield, and North Metro Denver communities.

 Practice Group Leader: